 Rails to Trails associations should be responsible for upkeep of trails.
 No county tax dollars should be used for trails.

-Trail operators and/or owners should be held responsible for damage to adjacent property by trail users.
+Trail operators and/or owners should be held responsible for damage to adjacent property by trail users, and should assume all liability

 Owners and operators of railroad trails shall be responsible to construct and maintain livestock secure fence, next to adjacent property, but within trail property.